PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 'python'
 ```

-You'll probably never need to use the str() constructor, but it's worth knowing that many of the built-in Python classes allow you
+You'll probably never need to use the str() constructor, but it's worth knowing that the built-in Python classes allow you
-to connstruct objects either with a constructor, or via a shortcut.
+to construct objects either with a constructor, or via a shortcut.
 For strings, that shortcut is to just enclose
 the string in quotes.
+These shortcuts are called 'literals.'
 More on this topic later.

 ## Lists